12 Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God;

 The issue of an “evil heart of unbelief” has to do with Hebrew Christians of the first century who were about revert into Judaist practices (He 3:10).
 They were not to do what God’s people did in the wilderness.
 “Unbelief” is the kind of sin that the original Israelites committed.

 They committed unbelief with an “evil heart.”
 “Evil” is active opposition to God.
 This sin corrupts both self and others by pernicious actions.
 This evil is not passive or latent but active in the soul.
 These people have reached a place of active opposition to God.
 This action is entirely controlled by unbelief where no faith can be found whatsoever.
-The Lord questioned Moses at Kadesh, “how long will they not believe in Me?”
+The Lord questioned Moses at Kadesh, “How long will they not believe in Me?”
 (Nu 14:11).
-The Lord described this unbelieving heart “evil” twice (Nu 14:27, 35).
+The Lord described this unbelieving heart as “evil” twice (Nu 14:27, 35).

 “Unbelief” has nothing to do with personal salvation but of failure to claim the promises of God for our daily lives.
 Israel failed to believe what God promised.

 The word “departing” is the Greek word to apostatize.
 It comes from two Greek words: off and to stand.
 Thus, the idea is to stand off from, giving the idea of withdraw.
 This word is not a technical term for absolute apostasy (ἀποστῆναι).
 The idea is simply to move away from a point of reference (Lu 2:37; Acts 12:10; 15:38).
 Israel withdrew from God’s Word and promises.
 They would not listen to His voice.
 Here “depart” does not mean to leave Christianity; it has the lesser meaning of departing from what God promises.
 This is the thought presented in the historical section as well (Numbers 14:9 LXX).